 The Stroke Foundation has been developing stroke guidelines since 2002.
-In order for the Australian Government to ensure up-to-date, best practice clinical advice is provided and maintained to healthcare professionals, the NHMRC requires clinical guidelines be kept current and relevant by reviewing and updating them at least every 5-years.
-As a result, the Stroke Foundation is testing a model of continually reviewing and updating recommendations in response to new evidence.
-This project commenced in July 2018 and is currently being funded by the Australian Government Department via the Medical Research Future Fund.
+In order for the Australian Government to ensure up-to-date, best practice clinical advice is provided and maintained to healthcare professionals, the NHMRC requires clinical guidelines be kept current and relevant by reviewing and updating regularly.
+As a result, the Stroke Foundation has moved to be a 'Living' guideline that continually reviews and updates recommendations in response to new evidence.
+This commenced in July 2018 with an initial three-year funded project by the Australian Government Department via the Medical Research Future Fund.

-The Guidelines cover the most critical topics for effective management of stroke, relevant to the Australian context, and include aspects of stroke management across the continuum of care including pre-hospital, assessment and diagnosis, acute medical and surgical, secondary prevention, rehabilitation, discharge planning, community participation, and management of TIA.
+The Living Guidelines cover the most critical topics for effective management of stroke, relevant to the Australian and New Zealand context, and include aspects of stroke management across the continuum of care including pre-hospital, assessment and diagnosis, acute medical and surgical, secondary prevention, rehabilitation, discharge planning, community participation, and management of TIA.
 Some issues are dealt with in more detail, particularly where current management is at variance with best management, or where the evidence needs translation into practice.